jedick/R-svg-interpreter/README.md

 - Visualize an SVG file with base R graphics.
 - Written with [Cursor](https://cursor.com/home) and tested with `Rlogo.svg`.
 - Gradients not working.
-- Thanks to [Barry Rowlingson for the R-help message](https://stat.ethz.ch/pipermail/r-help/2025-June/481075.html) that I copied to `notes.R` to kickstart this chat.
+- Thanks to [Barry Rowlingson for the R-help message](https://stat.ethz.ch/pipermail/r-help/2025-June/481075.html) that I copied to `notes.md` to kickstart this chat.

 ## Usage